iddi/oocsi-esp/README.md

 The library "ArduinoJson" is *required* by the OOCSI library.
 Follow the [step-by-step guide](https://arduinojson.org/v6/doc/installation/) to install it in your Arduino IDE.
 Please ensure that you install version 6 or higher of "ArduinoJson".

 **Notice from version 1.5.1**
 This library supports Arduino Nano 33 IoT boards from version 1.5.1.
 The library "ArduinoHttpClient" is *required* for this board (*not* for ESP boards).
 The ArduinoHttpClient library can be installed using the Arduino library manager.
+Another board that requires this library is the Arduino UNO Wifi Rev2.

 # How to use
 To use OOCSI for ESP, please check out the example code that is packaged with the library.
 Below, the different functions of the library will be explained divided into the following parts: connecting to a network, sending data to the network and receiving data from the network.
 We will use similar code as in the library examples.